The Adult Learner Journal

 - Include a reference section which refers only to articles mentioned in the text

-Papers should be typed, 12 pt Times New Roman, 1.5 line spaced on one side of A4.
+Papers should be typed, 12 pt Times New Roman, double line spaced on one side of A4.
 Headings should be in bold and in the same format.
-They should include all references cited in the article in a reference section.
+They should include all references cited in the article in a references section.
 Only those cited in the article should be included.
-The papers should begin with a short abstract (maximum 6 lines proceeded by a 'key words' statement.)
+The papers should begin with a short abstract (maximum 6 lines proceeded by a ‘key words’ statement.)

 The name, address, and email address of the author should be submitted on a separate attached sheet rather than on the manuscript and where appropriate should include the work-place of the author.
-A short statement about the author ( no more than 4 lines) should be attached.
+A short statement about the author (no more than 60 words in length) should be attached.

 The number of words should be include at the end of the article and should conform to the word limit depending on which section you are submitting to.
 Articles which exceed the length will be returned to the author(s).

 Please note we cannot accept papers which do not conform strictly to the guidelines.

 The editor welcomes queries from writers who may wish to discuss possible subject matter and approaches.

 The deadline for submission is 31st January 2014.
 Please note that contributions cannot be accepted after this date.

 Please send all correspondence to Ms Eleonora Peruffo, Secretary to the Adult Learner at: firstname.lastname@example.org .

 The Adult Learner 2009